chshersh/chshersh.github.io/posts/2023-12-16-8-months-of-ocaml-after-8-years-of-haskell.md

 ---
-title: 8 months of OCaml after 8 years of Haskell in production
+title: "8 months of OCaml after 8 years of Haskell in production"
 description: Comparing my experience in OCaml with Haskell
 tags: ocaml, haskell, functional programming
 shortName: "8"